fomichev/fomichev.github.com/index.md

 Stanislav Fomichev
 ==================

-I am CS student at [National Research Nuclear University MEPhI](http://mephi.ru) in Moscow.
+I am CS student at [National research nuclear university MEPhI](http://mephi.ru/eng/) in Moscow.
 I also do full-time job at [EpsCom](http://epscom.net) as an Embedded Engineer.
 In my spare time I ocassionally contribute to the [Linux](http://kernel.org) kernel.

 Links
 -----